techieeliot/michael-scott-paper/README.md

 ### My Next Steps

 As of January 27, 2022, I have created a way for the user to add a website, name the website, and choose a layout.
 I wish I could have documented the code more, but that would be something that I might do next to provide ideas of where and what I was thinking of doing next.
 Currently, the user advances to the page builder view, so my next step is to pull down the webpage title and layout to send that information into the header menu and the sidebar.
 The next step from there is to update the state in the header.
-On edit/save, an action should be dispatched to update the store.
+On edit/save, an action should be dispatched to update the store—both changes are live in the dev branch.

 <img width="947" alt="Screen Shot 2022-01-28 at 10 12 11 AM" src="https://user-images.githubusercontent.com/19453294/151581861-2c0d355f-a956-4982-9927-ee389804a0d3.png">

-After that I would render a layout based on the layout selected by the user.
+After that I would render a layout based on the layout selected by the user—this feature is also in the dev branch.
 The next step is to create a content builder reducer to allow the user to build out five sections of the page with each of those having content and/or a background.

 <img width="884" alt="Screen Shot 2022-01-28 at 10 13 26 AM" src="https://user-images.githubusercontent.com/19453294/151582059-148692d3-72f5-4a87-821b-d5aa8820cce0.png">